-Third, single-factor models are often more robust to structural change (Wegener & Basse, 2019), and therefore may be effectively employed in regular times as well as economic downturns, such as the current Covid-19 Pandemic.
-Unfortunately, economic crises or recessions are unfavorable for the employment of people with disabilities in general (Burke et al., 2013), and even more so for people with visual impairment, who suffer from a lower employment rate than other disabilities (Martz & Xu, 2008).
+Third, single factor models are often more robust to structural change (Wegener & Basse, 2019), and therefore may be effectively employed in regular times as well as economic downturns, such as the current Covid-19 pandemic.
+Unfortunately, economic crises or recessions are unfavorable for the employment of PwD in general (Burke et al., 2013), and even more so for people with visual impairment, who suffer from a lower employment rate than those with other disabilities (Martz & Xu, 2008).
 Employment challenges for people with visual impairment are more important than ever.

 Limitations and future research

-Indeed, the OPD allowed the collection of responses from a specific niche, people who have hiring authority in their organization.
-These respondents exhibited risk aversion regarding their company’s profit, in their negative attitude towards the employment of people with visual impairment, which has probably increased during the current uncertainty of the Covid-19 Pandemic.
+Indeed, the OPD allowed the collection of responses from a specific niche, namely, people who have hiring authority in their organization.
+These respondents exhibited risk aversion regarding their company’s profit, in their negative attitude towards the employment of people with visual impairment, which has probably increased during the current uncertainty of the Covid-19 pandemic.
 However, the pool of respondents was collected from the same country, and different cultures have different norms and attitudes towards risk-taking and uncertainty (Li, Griffin, Yue & Zhao, 2013).
 Future studies may extend this research by collecting an international pool of respondents, and investigating national uncertainty levels and their relation to the developed measure.
 For instance, future studies may extend the proposed model with Hofstede (1991)’s cultural model.
-Hofstede’s model includes five categories, one of which is Uncertainty avoidance index (UAI): The degree to which members of a given culture feel threatened by uncertain or unknown situations.
+Hofstede’s model includes five categories, one of which is the Uncertainty Avoidance Index (UAI): the degree to which members of a given culture feel threatened by uncertain or unknown situations.

-The results of this study also highlighted the lack of knowledge that executives may have with regard to people with visual impairment disabilities.
-There are many success stories of PwD in the workforce, including people with visual impairment, and clients who have specifically appreciated service from PwD.
-(Kulkarni, 2016).
+The results of this study also highlight the lack of knowledge that executives may have with regard to people with visual impairment disabilities.
+There are many success stories of PwD in the workforce, including people with visual impairment, and clients who have specifically appreciated service from PwD (Kulkarni, 2016).
 Future studies may extend this research by investigating the array of areas where employers lack knowledge regarding people with visual impairment disabilities and explore possible solutions for transmitting and completing this knowledge.
 Such studies may provide another step for improving the quality of life of people with visual impairment disabilities.
-Enriching the happiness of our community and surroundings may tremendously and positively affect our own happiness (Eckhaus & Sheaffer, 2019b).
+And this indeed may benefit the broader population, since enriching the happiness of our others in our community and surroundings can have a tremendous positive impact on our own happiness (Eckhaus & Sheaffer, 2019b).

 References